Jeunese/jeunese.github.io/docs/style-guide.md

 ### Capitalisation

+Sentence case involves capitalising only the first word and proper nouns.

-There has been a recent shift to using sentence case in headings, except for global (primary) headers in a website, otherwise known as top-level navigation.
-This is because sentence case is easier to read.
-Sentence case involves capitalising only the first word and proper nouns in a heading.
+There has been a shift to using sentence case in headings, except for global (primary) headers in a website, otherwise known as top-level navigation.
+This is because sentence case is easier to read, has a friendlier tone, and helps distinguish proper nouns from common nouns.

+Most technology concepts, product categories, devices, features, and components are common nouns.
+Keeping features lowercase helps companies avoid over-capitalising.
+A company might make exceptions for features that:
+- Are sold separately.
+- Are trademarked.
+- Need to be distinguished from the general meaning of the same word for understanding.
+- Are named using a word that has a known meaning that’s very different from what it means in the product.

 In general, use sentence case for: